Rolodophone/nea/report/report.md

 For any physics, I will likely use Box2D[12] as it works well with libGDX (they have created a Java/libGDX wrapper for it) and provides all that I need.
 I may not need much physics in my game, as it is mostly jumping on platforms, but using Box2D will give me the ability to add nearly anything I want to my game without worrying about its physics being too difficult for me.
 I want the other areas of my game to be the complex parts, code that is specific to my game and that there are no pre-existing libraries for.

 Finally, I may also use Scene2D[13] for the user interface.
 Scene2D is a part of libGDX designed for managing text, buttons, menus and other UI elements.
 It expects you to provide any graphical assets in the form of its Skin class and JSON files that reference images.
 However, the libGDX tests provide some assets that anyone is allowed to use, so I will use them.

-## End User (~1 page)

-TODO decide end user -- someone who has played fighting games before, knows about them, is good at them and has an interest in a new one.
-Do an interview/questionnaire

-It will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.

 ## Prototyping